Prev

 A Sunday drive in the family's Model T

-Young Bill, mom Edith father Thomas and Newell.
-About 1900
+Young Bill, mom Edith, father Thomas, and Newell.

 The Fords